Understanding Parallel and Perpendicular Lines

 Core Concepts Explained

 Parallel Lines are lines in a plane that never intersect.
 They always maintain the same distance apart and have identical slopes.
+You can explore more about the relationship between lines and points using our distance calculator for points to understand spacing between lines.

 Perpendicular Lines are lines that intersect at a 90-degree (right) angle.
 Their slopes are negative reciprocals of each other.
+For a deeper dive into right angles, our angle type identifier can help classify different angle relationships.

 Step-by-Step Walkthrough Example